Our resources include factsheets and booklets to help people with arthritis better manage their condition and improve their quality of life.

 Attendance Allowance is a benefit paid to people aged 65 or over who have an illness or a disability and need help with their personal care to live as normal a life as possible.

-This resource covers some of the symptoms, causes and treatments of a Baker's cyst.
 A Baker’s cyst can be the result of a problem with your knee joint, such as arthritis or a cartilage tear, which causes your knee to produce too much fluid.

 This information sheet lists, alphabetically, the benefits most commonly claimed by people with arthritis and tells you how to make a claim.